KazunariTsuboi/arabic/fontbakery/googlefonts-NotoNaskhArabic-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- nine

-	- uniFEC4_uniFBB4

-	- uni06A1.medi
+	- uni00A0

-	- uniFEB3_uniFBB6_uniFBB7
+	- alrahem

 	- threedotsdowncenterar

+	- uniFBBE.001

+	- uniFBBB.002

 	- uni06B6.isol

-	- two
+	- comma

-	- _uniFBB3.001
+	- five

-	- alrahem
+	- guillemotleft

-	- uniFBBB.002
+	- uni06DD.001

 	- And 49 more.